 What is the Lawyering Peace Program?

 The Lawyering Peace Program is a one-semester experiential learning program offered to American University students at the Washington College of Law and the School of International Service.
 The program gives students an opportunity to develop professional skills and substantively engage in peace negotiations, post-conflict constitution drafting, and transitional justice planning as young professionals.
 During the one-semester course, students will work on a long-term project for a client relating to international law.
 After the course, students will have the opportunity to apply to continue on as a Research Associate for an additional semester or year.

 Lawyering Peace students have the unique opportunity to engage in international legal work that may directly affect the outcomes of conflicts around the world while still in school.
 They work with some of the world’s leading experts on the international law of peace negotiations, post-conflict constitution drafting, and transitional justice.
 They get to see first-hand the interaction between the theory of international law learned in the classroom and the implementation of international law in the field.

-What type of work do Research Associates typically do?
+What type of work do Lawyering Peace students typically do?

-Research Associates in this program research and draft client-ready memoranda and other legal and policy documents on international legal issues to support the work of alumni with clients on the ground.
+Students in this program research and draft client-ready memoranda and other legal and policy documents on international legal issues to support the work of alumni with clients on the ground.
 Research topics include strategies for effective peace negotiations, critical components of post-conflict constitutions, and international best practices for the structure of post-conflict justice mechanisms.
-The Research Associates’ work provides vital academic and intellectual support to lawyers in the field.
+Students’ work provides vital academic and intellectual support to lawyers in the field.

 How many credits do I earn from doing the Lawyering Peace Program?

 The program consists of a 6-credit semester.
 All participants will receive 3 JD credits and 3 Masters credits through the School of International Service per semester.
 JD/MA Dual Degree students will therefore receive 3 credits toward their JD and 3 credits toward their MA.
-If the participant is only in the JD program, he/she will receive 3 academic credits toward their JD and 3 non-classroom credits toward their JD per semester.
-MA participants will receive 3 credits towards their MA.
+If the participant is only in the JD program, he/she the 3 Masters credits will be counted as non-classroom credits toward their JD.

 LAW-980 Advanced International Law and Peace Negotiations